Definition

 Understanding Different Types of Agriculture

 The diversity in agricultural practices is a response to the varied demands and challenges faced by farmers worldwide.
-Farms can be categorized into different types based on their practices, scale, and purpose.
+Farms can be categorized into different types of agriculture based on their practices, scale, and purpose.
 Understanding these different types is crucial for appreciating the complexity and versatility of agriculture.

 Conventional Agriculture